ericleasemorgan/bringing-algorithms/classification-and-clustering/README.md

 ## Simplistic classification

 This section describes the use of two Python scripts and a set of plain text files.
 The intent is to use these files to: 1) create/train a classification model, and 2) apply the model to a set of unclassified documents.
 It is assumed you already have Python installed.
-You will then want to install the necessary Python libraries/modules that will do the actual work, most specifically scikit-learn:
+You will then want to install the necessary Python libraries/modules that will do the actual work, most specifically scikit-learn, pandas, and matplotlib:

 `pip3 install -r requirements.txt`

 This repository has already been set up and configured for use.
-Consequently you ought to be able to run the following command (train.py) to create a classification model based on the contents of the alcott, emerson, longfellow, and thoreau directories:term
+Consequently you ought to be able to run the following command (`train.py`) to create a classification model based on the contents of the alcott, emerson, longfellow, and thoreau directories:

 `python3 train.py model.bin alcott emerson longfellow thoreau`